bcdev/h2ops/{{ cookiecutter.folder_name }}/README.md

 Any files or folders marked with `*` are off-limits—no need to change, modify, or even worry about them.
 Just focus on the ones without the mark!

+Any files or folders marked with `#` can be extended, but carefully.
 ```
 ├── .github/             # GitHub Actions workflows (you are provided with a starter CI)
 ├── dags/                # Airflow DAG definitions